CMS-LUMI-POG/PileupTools/README.md

 * `make2018PileupScenario.py`: a script for making the preliminary 2018 pileup scenario.
 This takes the 2017 data and "un-levels" it in order to get an estimation of the 2018 pileup.

+* `makeBXPlot.py`: a script to illustrate the differnce between the true bunch-by-bunch distribution of luminosity and the Gaussian approximation

 * `select_low_pileup.py`: this script takes an input JSON, selects only lumisections with a pileup below a specified threshold (5.0 by default), and writes out the resulting list of lumisections.

 * `smearPileupPoisson.py`: this script shows the difference between the "true" and "observed" pileup distributions by applying a Poisson smearing to the former.